-This person can be an invaluable source as a go-between a provider and the licensing agency.
+This person can be an invaluable source as a go-between a provider and a licensing agency.
 In the past, I have reached out to the advocate assigned to my region of the state to inquire about regulations, licensing processes, etc. I just send her an email if it’s a non-urgent matter and she usually will get right back to me.

-So if you have a question that you would maybe not pose directly to your analyst, check to see if your state licensing or regulatory agency has a person that you can contact.
+So if you have a question that you would maybe not want to pose directly to your analyst, check to see if your state licensing or regulatory agency has a person that you can contact.